tifarekaseke/alu-shell/loops_conditions_and_parsing/README.md

 This script displays the content of the current directory in a list format, showing only the part of the name after the first dash.

+# 9-to_file_or_not_to_file

+This script checks the status of the 'school' file, informing whether it exists, if it is empty, and if it is a regular file.